KevinBreurken/HvA-Project-FYS-Buddy/readme.md

 e-mail:     admin@buddy.com \
 password:   fys

-To login as an example user, you can create a new account on the register page. or you can use this account: \
+To login as an example user, you can create a new account on the register page.
-e-mail:     mark@haas.com \
-password:   mijnwachtwoord123

 # Documentation: